2020–21 FC Bayern Munich II season: Season

-They started in 2021 with a 2–0 loss to 1860 Munich on 9 January.
-Bayern's first win in 2021 came against SV Meppen on 12 January 2021.
-They finished January in 12th place after a 0–0 draw on 22 January.

-In February, Bayern II won only one out of five matches.
-The win came against FSV Zwickau on 10 February.
-Bayern finished February in 11th place following a 1–1 draw against Dynamo Dresden on 24 February.
+After the winter break, Bayern started 2021 with a 2–0 loss to 1860 Munich on 9 January.
+Three days later, Bayern's first win in 2021 came against SV Meppen on 12 January 2021.
+Bayern II added another win and finished January 12th in league standings after a 0–0 draw against Türkgücü München on 22 January.
+In February, Bayern II won only one out of five matches, with that victory coming against FSV Zwickau on 10 February.
+Managing one draw and suffering two more losses, Bayern II finished February 11th in league standings following a 1–1 draw against Dynamo Dresden on 24 February.

-They started March with a 2–2 draw against Waldhof Mannheim on 1 March, and then defeated Wehen Wiesbaden on 7 March.
-Bayern II finished March with losses to SC Verl, 1.
+Bayern II started March with a 2–2 draw against Waldhof Mannheim on 1 March, extending their winless streak to four games before defeating Wehen Wiesbaden on 7 March for their last win of the season.
+After this win, Bayern II went on their second four–game losing streak of the season, finishing March with losses to SC Verl, 1.
 FC Magdeburg, and SV Meppen.
+With those three losses, Bayern II had dropped to 15th in league standings.

-On 2 April, Bayern announced that both Martín Demichelis and Danny Schwarz will replace Seitz as managers.
+On 2 April, Bayern announced that both Martín Demichelis and Danny Schwarz would replace Seitz after the 4 April match as managers for the remainder of the season.
 Bayern also announced that Seitz's last match was against VfB Lübeck, where they lost 3–2.

-Bayern's season ended with a 1–0 loss to Hallescher FC.
-Finishing the season on 37 points and in 18th place, they were relegated to the Regionalliga.
+After the change in managers, Bayern II continued to perform poorly, earning 0 wins, 4 draws, and 5 losses.
+Bayern II's season ended with a 1–0 loss to Hallescher FC.
+With this loss Bayern II finished the season on 37 points and in 17th place.
+As a result they were relegated to the Regionalliga for the 2021–22 season.